-Many religions have a view of the “end times”—what happens after death, and, in some traditions, how history itself will end.
-This is called eschatology.
-In some communities there is an almost excited anticipation of the world’s ending, paired with the idea of a glorious ascent of the worthy up to heaven (there’s that spatial metaphor again, taken quite literally by many, as though heaven must be “upwards”).
+Many religions have teachings about the “last things”—what happens after death, and, in some traditions, how history itself will end.
+This broader subject is called eschatology.
+What concerns me most here is one especially vivid form of it: apocalyptic belief, the idea that history is moving toward a dramatic divine climax.
+In some communities there is an almost excited anticipation of the world’s ending, paired with the idea of a glorious ascent of the worthy up to heaven.
 Of course, those with this view usually assume they will be among the worthy.
-In turn, some people cultivate a kind of passive resignation about trying to improve the world’s problems: they say these are the “end times,” so why bother.
-And to some degree this kind of thinking can shape how people relate to society and politics—sometimes pulling them away from the work of changing the world.

 I think most of us would agree that the most noble and beautiful actions humans are capable of are helpful and altruistic: working to improve a situation even when it is bleak or seemingly hopeless.
 A truly noble person would not be motivated by thoughts of a glorious heavenly reward upon death; they would be motivated to do good because of the intrinsic goodness of the action itself.